Crypto Strategy: Accumulation VIA Blacklist (Updated 2019)

-There is a never ending list of strategies that are employed by crypto investors.
+There is a never ending list of strategies that are employed by crypto traders.
 One of the more common strategies is taking profits while the market is up.
-Funds are then available for injection back into the portfolio when the market is down.
+Setting aside some funds means they are then available for injection back into the portfolio when the market is down.
 Essentially, the result is selling high and buying low.

-Up until this point, the Shrimpy application has not had any method of taking profits or accumulating assets.
+Up until this point, the Shrimpy application has not had any convenient way to take profits or accumulate assets.
 The strategies have been limited to long-term rebalancing strategies which require no interference from users.
 Although long-term strategies are the main focus of the Shrimpy application, blacklisting has opened up the ability to implement more complex strategies.
 Advanced users, who are looking for more options, can now apply these techniques to their portfolios.

 You can learn more about rebalancing in our previous article:

 In order to keep the Shrimpy application as simple as possible, we generally try not to implement features that are specific to a single strategy.
 Ideally, we would like to provide the tools necessary to construct more advanced strategies, without specifically implementing these strategies.
 While the features may appear to be separate, they can be combined in clever ways to allow for these complex strategies.
 The first of these strategies we will discuss is a way to utilize blacklisting for asset accumulation.

 What is Blacklisting?